16 Basic Financial Aid Terms You Should Know

 If you would like to get estimate for college before you apply, then the Net Price Calculator is the perfect tool for you.
 Each college is required by law to have one on their website.

-The calculator, usually found on the Financial Aid page, calculates your costs (Net Price) after any eligible grants and scholarships are deducted from the cost of attendance.
-Net Price is unique to each individual.
-It is the Cost of Attendance (COA) minus any scholarships and grants you might be eligible to receive.
+The calculator, typically located on the Financial Aid page, determines your costs (Net Price) by deducting any applicable grants and scholarships from the cost of attendance.

 13. PROFILE (CSS PROFILE)